29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/_frontmatters/teamIntro/team-intro.typ

 [
   Daniel Dew
   - Head Programmer
+  - Driver
   - Driveteam
   My role within the team primarily resides in the programming of the robot's code including autonomous and driver control.
 I also aid with the design and CAD phases of building.
+I am also the primary driver.
 ],
 [
   Daniel DaSilva